maxfideles/suneasy-project/README.md

 # SunEasy

 ## Overview
+A full-stack project that provides in a website the data and tools to project and study about solar energy systems.
+The main goals are:
+ - To support solar energy companies with a precise simulator
+ - To support students and researchs to have solar irradiations data for any city in Brazil
-I'm currently developing a full-stack project that serves as a comprehensive catalog for Solar Panels and Inverters.
-To achieve high scalability and maintain a robust architecture, we have chosen to leverage **Spring Boot** to implement a microservices approach.
+ - To provide a comprehensive  catalog for Solar Panels and Inverters

+To achieve high scalability and maintain a robust architecture, I have chosen to leverage **Spring Boot** to implement a microservices approach.

 The project is designed with horizontal scalability in mind, and for that purpose, I am utilizing Nginx as both a Reverse Proxy and a Load Balancer.
 Additionally, I have incorporated Redis for caching, enhancing the overall performance and responsiveness of our application.